 One in seven of these respondents revealed they have grown-up children or older relatives who are returning to the family nest.
 Kids who have moved out and come back are perhaps doing so to save for a place of their own, or maybe because they simply can’t afford to get on the property ladder themselves.

 In his autumn statement last month, Chancellor George Osborne announced that stamp duty in the UK was to be overhauled in a way that would save the vast majority of buyers money.
 The move was made in an effort to re-stimulate the housing market.

 However, moving house can still be a costly affair, what with the estate agency fees, conveyance and survey charges and moving costs people have to foot the bill for.
 Many families may therefore decide that it’s cheaper for them to improve rather than move – plus there’s the added incentive of potentially adding value to their homes.

 Creating more space is not the only thing homeowners are keen to turn their hand to this year though; with decorating (25%), fitting a new kitchen (8%) and having a new bathroom installed (7%) also popular choices.

 Do you have any big home improvement plans this year?
-If you do, make sure you check out our handy guide which includes helpful tips and reveals how much value you can expect to add to your property >
+If you do, make sure you check out our handy guide for homeowners which includes helpful tips and reveals how much value you can expect to add to your property.

 *OnePoll questioned a nationally representative sample of 2,000 adults aged 18 and over between 21st November and 28th November 2014, of whom 636 were Scottish residents.